 Quick Highlights

-- Gold bullion offers higher purity at 99.5% and comes with lower transaction costs compared to the variable purities and higher markups associated with gold jewelry.
+- Gold bullion offers a higher purity of 99.5% and lower transaction costs than the variable purities and higher markups associated with gold jewelry.

 - The value of gold bullion is closely tied to the market spot price, making it more stable and predictable.
 In contrast, jewelry prices reflect craftsmanship and brand premiums, leading to greater variability.